 We needed a little roof over the entrance to make sure rain doesn’t go inside so we cut another barrel in half…

 And used the jigsaw to remove both ends (that’s my dad helping me with this project.
-My parents were here for a visit and this man can’t sit still if it will save his life, so that was a great project to get done).
+My parents were here for a visit from Israel and this man can’t sit still if it will save his life, so that was a great project to get done).

 We made sure to use a good amount of glue…